Crozzers/RestoreWindowPos/README.md

 * Can restore snapped windows
 * Can restore past snapshots (remembers up to 10 unique layouts)
 * Easy to use installer that registers the program as a startup task
-* Snapshots can be paused and resumed
+* Can pause and resume taking snapshots

 ## TODO